axioTake/laravel-roles/readme.md

 * **Show that you have made an attempt** to *look into the issue*.
 * **Check** to see if the issue you are *reporting is a duplicate* of a previous reported issue.
 * **Following these instructions show me that you have tried.**
-* If you have a questions send me an email to jeremykenedy@gmail.com
-* Please be considerate that this is an open source project that I provide to the community for FREE when opening an issue.

 ## License
 This package is free software distributed under the terms of the MIT license.